-The coherence between economic conditions and the central bank's financial statements is often in reverse direction.
-That is, in the years the growth of Thai economy was considered stable (e.g. in 2017-2018 Thai economy expanded by approximately 4 percent), the Thai baht was generally appreciated, and as a result, there were losses shown in the BOT's financial statements.
+The coherence between economic conditions and the central bank's financial statements is often in a reverse direction.
+That is, when the growth of the Thai economy was considered stable (e.g. in 2017 - 2018 the Thai economy expanded by approximately 4%), the Thai baht was generally appreciated, resulting in losses shown in the BOT's financial statements.
 Loss, in this sense, refers to the loss caused by revaluation and interest payable from issuing debt securities to maintain economic stability.

 On the contrary, the years that the BOT's financial statements recorded profit did not guarantee economic soundness or benefits to the people.
-For example, in 2011, there was a devastating deluge, a minimal growth of Thai economy by only 0.8 percent, the weakening of global economy, and the depreciation of Thai baht, but the BOT's financial statements recorded more than billion THB's worth of profit.
-Likewise, in 2015, Thailand suffered low economic expansion due to political turmoil, deceleration in Chinese economy and depreciation of Thai baht, yet the BOT's financial statements recorded more than 90,000 million THB of profit.
+For example, in 2011, there was a devastating deluge, a minimal growth of the Thai economy by only 0.8%, the weakening of the global economy, and the depreciation of Thai baht, but the BOT's financial statements recorded more than 100 billion baht's worth of profit.
+Likewise, in 2015, Thailand suffered low economic expansion due to political turmoil, deceleration in the Chinese economy, and depreciation of Thai baht, yet the BOT's financial statements recorded more than 90 billion baht of profit.